 So, how do you use the strategy, then?

-First of all, your strategy must inform various content-related workflows within the business.
+First of all, your SEO content strategy must inform various content-related workflows within the business.
 The strategy defines all aspects of the content, but also, the content production.
 Based on that information, you can specify who is responsible for its various aspects, when, and how should they proceed.

 With that, you’ll have no problems with converting your organization into a well-oiled content machine.
 Coincidentally, this is precisely what sets the best content performers from laggards apart.